kensanata/oddmuse6/README.md

 `dir` is the location of your wiki, your data directory, if you are using `Storage::File`.

+`menu` is a comma separated list of pages for the main menu.
+The default is `Home, Changes, About`.

+`changes` is the page where the list of recent changes should be appended.
+The default is `Changes` (which is also in the main menu).

 ## Translation

 You should translate the Markdown files in the `pages` directory, and